 Shoulder or hip pain: Lighten the pressure and sensitivity by sleeping on the side that’ s pain-free.

 Heartburn: Sleep with a wedge pillow that is moderately firm or on your left side.
+When you sleep in the right position, make sure you identify the best mattress to buy.

 With the virus fast spreading and the minute to minute update on all news channels...